-The StudentLife dataset provides a number of low-level behaviors (e.g., physical activity, sleep duration, and sociability based on face-to-face conversational data) but offers no higher level data related to study and social behaviors, which are likely to impact academic performance.
-In what follows, we discuss how we attribute meanings or semantics to locations - called behavioral spaces as a basis to better understand study and social behaviors.
-That is, we extract high level behaviors, such as studying (e.g., study duration and focus) and social (e.g., partying) behaviors by fusing multiple sensor streams with behavioral spaces.
+The StudentLife dataset provides a number of low-level behaviors (e.g., physical activity, sleep duration, sociability based on face-to-face conversational data) but offers no higher level data related to study and social behavior, which are likely to impact academic performance.
+In what follows, we discuss how we attribute meanings or semantics to locations - called behavioral spaces - as a basis to better understand study and social behavior - that is, we extract high level behaviors, such as, studying, study duration, study focus, and social behaviors, such as, partying and partying duration by fusing multiple sensor streams with behavioral spaces.